aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 5.1.9 Header Element

+A section heading whose importance is defined by its `level`.
 A header element renders a "statictext" `helper` that should be displayed with some level of prominence.

 ```js
 {